semperos/ArrayLangCourse/docs/j/verbs-and-assignment.md

-# Verb, Direct Definition, and Assignment
+# Verbs, Direct Definition, and Assignment

 ## Verbs and Direct Definition
 In J, normal functions—those that take noun arguments and produce noun results—are called <dfn>verbs</dfn>.